-Native RiverWare help for RPL will be based on two HTML files, one for predefined functions and one for expression types, with additional image files (approximately 80).
+RiverWare help for RPL will be based on two HTML files, one for predefined functions and one for Operators, with additional image files (approximately 80).
 These files will be incorporated into RiverWare using Qt's resource system (i.e., included in the build tree, referenced by a .qrc file, compiled using rcc as part of the build process).